• 🧩 Ep. 33/44 — From Peak Experience to Embodied Change 🧩

 2026/01/05

-This video is designed for educational and artistic purposes only, to inform mature audiences.
+This episode is designed for educational and artistic purposes only, to inform mature audiences.
 It explores ideas related to various substances and must not be interpreted as promoting illegal use or activities.
 Viewers are responsible for knowing and complying with local laws.
 If you or someone you know is struggling with mental health, substance use, or addiction, please seek help from a qualified healthcare professional or contact a local support service.

 There’s a small structure in the center of your brain, no larger than a grain of rice, that has been asked to carry an impossible weight: the seat of the soul, the third eye, the hinge between worlds.
 And yet, in the language of biology, it is also something astonishingly concrete: a translator of sunlight into time.